 They tasted just as good as they looked, a semi-soft crust with a little crunch, and a hearty, somewhat nutty flavor.

-I have made these rolls with rye flour and brown ale, as well as with whole wheat and stout.
-Both versions taste excellent, spicy and slightly sweetish.
+I have made these rolls with rye flour and brown ale, whole wheat and stout, as well as spelt flour and a rather hoppy ale.
+All versions tasted excellent, spicy and slightly sweetish.

 ALEHOUSE ROLLS (adapted from Dan Lepard)

 75 g rolled oats

 440 ml ale or stout